Skip to content

 • A git repository you want to manage (we call it ~/src/myproject below)

-• A Claude account profile name and the email address tied to it
+• A Claude account profile name and the email address tied to it — the adoption wizard usually derives both from ~/.claude.json, so you may not need to know them up front

-Step 1 — Register the project
+Step 1 — Install koryph and adopt the project

 koryph project add ~/src/myproject \